sairaatta/conquer_chess/docs/faq.md

     The third action, hence, cannot be chosen.
     This can be solved by moving the cursor to an empty square.

-    It is possible to have 5 possible actions, for example, when the cursor is on a selected pawn that is ready to promote.
+    Additionally, it is possible to have 5 possible actions, for example, when the cursor is on a selected pawn that is ready to promote.
 The actions will be: